Chillabyte/Web-Dev-Game/README.md

 ## Installation Instructions ##

 ### Download ###
+This a web page yo!
+Jus slap it down anywhere!
 ### Run ###
+Double click index.html.
 ## Attributes
 All attributes start at 1.
 Each attribute has two related pools that equals the value of the attribute * 10.